12. DXE Architectural Protocols

 before firing the watchdog timer.
 This period is returned in

-is returned.
+TimerPeriod , and EFI_SUCCESS is returned.
 If TimerPeriod

-, then EFI_INVALID_PARAMETER
+is NULL , then EFI_INVALID_PARAMETER is returned.

 Status Codes Returned